yaircarreno/QueryMovies/Readme.md

 # Using MVP + Reactive + Dagger

 This repo shows how we can use MVP + Reactive + Dagger in our project.
+It is consuming the API from [TheMovieDB](https://www.themoviedb.org/)

 ## Screenshot